ruixiao24/ruixiao24.github.io/_pages/about.md

 My research interests lie at the intersection of ***security*** and ***mobile/wireless/sensing systems***, with a particular focus on the innovative analysis of physical context to enable trustworthy interaction with the physical world in Artificial Internet-of-Things (AIoT) and Cyber-Physical Systems (CPS).
 I have published papers in several top conferences, including ACM MobiCom, MobiSys, SenSys, NDSS, and USENIX Security.

-I obtained my Ph.D in Computer Science at Zhejiang University in 2025 under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
+I obtained my Ph.D in Computer Science at Zhejiang University in 2025, supervised by [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 I also worked closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.

 # News
 - 07/2025.
 Our paper on GPU electromagnetic side-channel is accepted at **[NDSS 2026](https://www.ndss-symposium.org/ndss2026/)**.